StickonFire/cse15l-lab-reports/lab_report5.md

 ## Difference 2

-Now that the script is running properly, I saw how many differences there were in results.
+Now the script can run properly.
+After running it, I saw how many differences there were in results.
 One I found interesting was this:
 ![Difference](https://user-images.githubusercontent.com/70039286/157993486-7f86fffa-395a-406e-9173-ed6058104c7b.PNG)

 This seems to say that at line 966 to 968 of results.txt from my implementation differed from line 912 of the Week 9 impelmentation.